andrewconnell/sp-dev-training-spfx-spcontent/Lab.md

         private _countries: ICountryListItem[] = [];
         ```

     1. Locate the `render()` method.
 Within this method notice that it is creating an instance of the component `SpFxHttpClientDemo` and then setting it's public properties.
 The default code sets the `description` property, however this was removed from the interface `ISpFxHttpClientDemoProps` in the previous steps.
-Update the properties to set the list of countries to the private member previously added above as well as attach to the event handler:
+Update the properties to set the list of countries to the private member added above as well as attach to the event handler:

         ```ts
         spListItems: this._countries,